-When you get ill, you have the right to be at home if you can’t go to work due to your illness.
-A minimum right to two sick days per working month is protected by law.
+When you get ill or have accident, you have the right to be at home if you can’t go to work due to your illness.
+A minimum right to two payed sick days per worked month is protected by law.

 Illness must be reported to the employer, otherwise you might lose your right to wages during your sick leave.

 If you’re in doubt about your rights to sick days, or your claims to payment, talk to your union.

 In collective agreements, there is a right of employees to stay at home when their children are ill two days for each worked month, without loss in daytime and shiftwork wages.
 After 6 month work you have a right to 12 days for every 12 month period.